doing-science-to-stuff/ndt/aws/README.md

-# AWS How-to and Troubleshooting
+# AWS How-To and Troubleshooting

 Contents:
  * [Running NDT on AWS](#running-ndt-on-aws)